Chicken Little (2005 film): Release

 "When I was a kid, and I was really taken with something, my first thought was, Oh, I want to step into that… They felt like a window that you could step in.
-I remember showing those and saying, ‘Can you make it look like this?
+I remember showing those and saying, 'Can you make it look like this?
 What is it about this that feels more 3D than most 3D films film like that?'"

+The film was dedicated to Disney artist and writer Joe Grant, who died before the film's release.

 Marketing

 The first trailer was released online in early 2004.
 It was also attached to the DVD release of Brother Bear.
 Accompanied with the theatrical release, Disney Consumer Products released a series of plush items, toys, activity sets, keepsakes, and apparel.

 Home media

 Chicken Little was first released on DVD on March 21, 2006, in a single disc edition.
 The DVD contained the film accompanied with deleted scenes, three alternate openings, a 6 part making-of featurette, an interactive game, a karaoke sing along, two music videos, and animation test footage of the female Chicken Little.
 The DVD sold over 2.7 million DVD units during its first week accumulating $48 million in consumer spending.
 Overall, consumer spending on its initial home video release grossed $142.6 million.
 The film was released for the first time on Blu-ray on March 20, 2007, and contained new features not included on the DVD.
 A 3D Blu-ray version was released on November 8, 2011.

 A VHS version was also released as a Disney Movie Club exclusive, presented in a rare fullscreen aspect ratio.